Twcash/Aquarion/README.md

 # Tantros-test
 An Attempt to add tantros
-May or may not be good but I will try my best. not compatiable with pother tantros mods, Foo's client, New Horizons, and possibly more
+May or may not be good but I will try my best. not compatiable with other tantros mods, Foo's client, New Horizons, and possibly more

 Remember to reinstall the mod once in a while so new content loads.
 Updates are often but mainly small.